Putin and the West keep blowing hot and cold

 His statement came as Russian President Vladimir Putin and his French counterpart Emmanuel Macron agreed in a telephone interview on the “need for de-escalation”, according to the French presidency.

-More than a hundred thousand Russian soldiers have been deployed on the Ukrainian borders since the end of 2021, a sign according to Washington and several Western capitals that an invasion could be imminent.
+More than a hundred thousand Russian soldiers have been deployed on the Ukrainian borders since the end of 2021, a sign according to Washington and several Western capitals that an invasion might be imminent.

 “The likelihood of the attack exists, it has not disappeared and it has not been less severe in 2021”, but “we do not see an escalation greater than that which existed” last year, however declared Friday Mr. Zelensky, during a press conference for the foreign media.